Skip links

 Carers Support and Advice for Addicts

-Discover a diverse array of groups and events tailored exclusively for Caregivers of individuals struggling with drug and alcohol use.
-Join us to connect with a supportive community.
-Additionally, we provide a wealth of valuable resources and useful links to assist you on your care-giving journey.
+Explore a range of groups and events designed for caregivers supporting someone with drug or alcohol use.
+Connect with a supportive community and access valuable resources to guide you on your caregiving journey.

-An opportunity for drug & alcohol carers to meet in a variety of ways.
-Face to face meetings for peer support refreshments provided.
-Walking groups to have a walk and chat.
-Online groups for those who want to chat but maybe can not meet up.
-We look forward to welcoming you to our gathering and providing a space where you can feel heard, understood, and encouraged on your caring journey.
+An opportunity for drug and alcohol carers to connect in different ways: face-to-face meetings with peer support and refreshments, walking groups for a chat and a stroll, and online groups for those unable to meet in person.
+We look forward to welcoming you and providing a space where you can feel heard, understood, and supported on your caregiving journey.

 carers groups showing people sitting around table with tea